Square Online Store Review

 - Lead capture and contact forms

-- Support: Community forum, email, chat, phone support
+- Support via a community forum, email, chat, and phone

 - 2.9% + $0.30 per transaction (via Square)